doctorfree/Asciiville/markdown/asciiville.1.md

 When invoked with the `-i` option, `asciiville` presents a selection menu and operates in interactive mode.

-Occasionally a tmux session or asciimatics script will hang.
-Previously started tmux sessions and asciimatics scripts can be quickly and easily killed by executing the `asciiville -k` command.
+Previously started tmux sessions and asciimatics scripts can be quickly and easily terminated by executing the `asciiville -k` command.

 # COMMAND LINE OPTIONS